ROBERT HELPMANN Surfer Doll (Eaton Magoon Jr - Edward J. 'Eddie' Miller)

 Original version with these lyrics

 February 1964 release, produced by John De Marco at Blue Pacific Records in Hawaii.
-Possibly recorded in September 1963 when Robert Helpmann directed the Royal Ballet Company at the Waikiki Shell in Honolulu.
+(Could this have been recorded in September 1963 when Robert Helpmann directed the Royal Ballet Company at the Waikiki Shell in Honolulu?)

 Single on His Master's Voice (Australia), also on Blue Pacific (USA), by 54-year-old Australian ballet dancer, choreographer, stage and film actor, writer, director, producer and media personality (1909-1986), later Sir Robert Helpmann, knighted in 1968.

 The song is a rewritten version of Sugar Doll (1961, see below).
-Sugar Doll and Surfer Doll each have I Still Could Care on their B-side.
+Sugar Doll and Surfer Doll both have I Still Could Care on their B-sides.

 Robert Helpmann later collaborated with Surfer Doll/Sugar Doll co-writer Eaton Magoon Jr on Thank Heaven For The Heathen, a 1968 stage musical with music and lyrics by Magoon, book by Magoon & Helpmann.
 It was reworked as Heathen!for a Broadway opening in May 1972.
 A further revival played in Hawaii and New Zealand, entitled Aloha!
 A Spectacular New Musical, and a cast album was released in NZ (1981).